-Daniel Blom is a London and Cape Town-based installation and figurative sculptor, working mainly in plastic and mixed media.
+Daniel Blom is a London and Cape Town based installation and figurative sculptor, working mainly in high-density polyethylene and mixed media.

-The body, its particularized components, and some inanimate objects are chosen to translate the concepts of order into sculpture and text.
-As a unit of visceral and conceptual meaning, it is repeated regularly as a corpus catalogued in the neutral and isolating space of the installation that contributes further to a circumscribed quality so a pure spatial-state may exist.
+The body and its partialised components are chosen to translate the concept of order into text and sculpture.
+As a unit of visceral and conceptual ideas, it is repeated regularly and methodically.

 - Materials: Fiberglass/Plastic/Resin